“What if I get hit by a bus today?”

 A health care proxy, also called a durable medical power of attorney, authorizes a person of your choosing to make critical health care decisions on your behalf if you’re incapacitated or unable to communicate.
-Your health care proxy might step in temporarily if it’s an injury that you later recover from, or permanently if you’re not expected to regain sufficient cognitive functioning to make decision on your own behalf.
+Your health care proxy might step in temporarily if it’s an injury that you later recover from, or permanently if you’re not expected to regain sufficient cognitive functioning to make decisions on your own behalf.

 Some of the decisions they might be asked to make include:

 - Authorizing extraordinary measures to prolong your life

 - Authorizing dangerous treatments